Could Dark Energy be a Manifestation of Gravity?: Introduction

-Dark energy is the popular motivation to consider models beyond the standard Friedmann-Robertson-Walker spacetime metric.
-Current data (Jarosik et al. 2011; Tegmark et al. 2004) appear to fit a flat cosmology with $\Omega_{\rm mat}\sim 0.27$ and $\Omega_\Lambda\sim 0.73$ for matter and dark energy density parameters, respectively, in the popular lambda cold dark matter ($\Lambda$CDM) cosmological model, which assume negative pressure in a FLRW cosmology.
-These fits assume an isotropic universe, while, at face value, the data used in the fits substantially contradicts isotropy (Jain et al. 2007), at least it appears so from the above observational tests.
-Jain et al. (2007) used large redshift type Ia Supernova data (see Jain et al. 2007, and references therein) and related magnitudes, to place constraints upon parameters appearing in the G\"{o}del-Obukhov metric (which does not have the restriction of an isotropic universe).
+Dark energy is the popular motivation to consider models beyond the standard Friedmann-Robertson-Walker spacetime metric, such as the the G\"{o}del-Obukhov model.
+Early observational data \cite{Jarosik2011, Tegmark2004} appear to fit a flat cosmology with $\Omega_{\rm mat}\sim 0.27$ and $\Omega_\Lambda\sim 0.73$ for matter and dark energy density parameters, respectively, in the popular lambda cold dark matter ($\Lambda$CDM) cosmological model, which assumes negative pressure in a FLRW cosmology.
+These fits assume an isotropic universe, while, at face value, the data used in the fits substantially contradicts isotropy \cite{Jain2007}, at least it appears so from the observational tests mentioned above.
+Jain et al. \cite{Jain2007} used large redshift type Ia Supernova data (see \cite{Jain2007}, and references therein) and related magnitudes, to place constraints upon parameters appearing in the G\"{o}del-Obukhov metric (which does not have the restriction of an isotropic universe).
 This is done by obtaining bounds on an anisotropic redshift versus magnitude relationship and on accompanying parameters of the G\"{o}del-Obukhov metric.
 They found that the outcome depends on what are used for the host galaxy extinctions.
 The most reasonable fits do not show any signals requiring anisotropy.
 Yet, the existence of some small anisotropy cannot be ruled out.
 It appears that their findings are consistent with present-day observations, and it might be reasonable to investigate models that perhaps yield some anisotropy, particularly the G\"{o}del-Obukhov model.